LENT IN PRACTICE

 even in moments of temptation.
 Without this assurance

 we would surely falter and fail.
+To be

 sure, the temptations of our Lord were purely from